King Constantine I of the Hellenes

 In the Royal Palace in Athens, Constantine was basically a prisoner.
 Only the veto of Russia’s Nicholas II, Emperor of All Russia prevented the British and French from deposing Constantine.
 That changed with the Russian Revolution in March 1917 when Nicholas II abdicated.
 In May 1917, supporters of Venizelos protested, calling upon the government in Athens to depose Constantine.
 The government in Athens realized that it was inevitable that this would happen.
 On June 10, 1917, Allied High Commissioner Charles Jonnart required King Constantine I to abdicate on the grounds that he had violated his oath to rule as a constitutional monarch.
 The Allies were opposed to Constantine’s eldest son George becoming the king.
 George had served in the German army and was viewed as having German sympathies.

 In 1920, King Alexander died of blood poisoning as a result of sepsis from a monkey bite, and the third son Paul was asked to take over the throne.
 After Paul declined, Constantine was brought back after a change of government and a referendum allowing his return from exile.
-Constantine was enthusiastically welcomed by the Greek people, but the enthusiasm did not last long.
+Constantine was enthusiastically welcomed by the Greek people but their enthusiasm did not last long.
 After a defeat in a war against Turkey in 1922, Constantine was forced to abdicate a second time and again go into exile.
 The crown went to his eldest son George, who reigned until 1925 when he was forced to abdicate.
 He was restored to the throne in 1936 and reigned until his death in 1947 when his younger brother Paul became king.
 Thus, all three sons of Constantine became Kings of Greece.

 On January 11, 1923, Constantine died at the age of 54 from a brain hemorrhage in Palermo, Sicily.
 He was buried in the crypt of the Russian Church of Florence in Italy.
 With the restoration of the monarchy in 1936, the return of the remains of Greek royals to Greece was permitted.
 The Greek government sent the battleship Averof Brindisi to pick up the remains of Constantine, his mother Queen Olga, and his wife Queen Sophia, who had also died in exile.
 The battleship arrived in Piraeus, Greece on November 17, 1936.
 An official procession transported the remains to the Metropolitan Cathedral of the Annunciation in Athens where they lay in state for six days.
 He was then buried at the Royal Cemetery at Tatoi Palace near Athens, Greece.